ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

         # etc.

-This will print in the console messages in this format:
+Whenever an event is received, the logger will print a message in the console with the following format:

 .. code-block:: text